asreview/asreview/docs/source/about.rst

     :term:`configures the model<Model configuration>` and initiates the first iteration of :term:`model<Active learning model>` training.

-    **In Review** refers to the fact that in oracle or exploration mode, the user adds labels to :term:`records<record>`, or in simulation mode, the simulation is running.
+    **In Review** refers to the fact that in oracle or validation mode, the user adds labels to :term:`records<record>`, or in simulation mode, the simulation is running.

-    **Finished** refers to the fact that in oracle or exploration mode, the user decides to complete the :term:`reviewing` process or has labeled all the records, or in simulation mode, the simulation has been completed.
+    **Finished** refers to the fact that in oracle or validation mode, the user decides to complete the :term:`reviewing` process or has labeled all the records, or in simulation mode, the simulation has been completed.